 Commonly required documents include:

-Interest rates for agricultural gold loans are generally lower than standard gold loans.
-For instance, Bajaj Finserv offers 9.50% per annum for gold loan.
+Gold loan for farmers interest rates are generally lower than standard gold loan interest rates.
+For instance, Bajaj Finance offers 9.50% per annum for gold loan.

 Farmers can apply for gold loans online by visiting the official websites of banks or financial institutions offering such services.
 The process typically involves filling out an application form, uploading necessary documents, and scheduling a visit for a gold appraisal.